Handle Amazon ECS throttling issues - Amazon Elastic Container Service

 Synchronous throttling

 When synchronous throttling occurs, you immediately receive an error response from Amazon ECS.
-This category of throttling typically occurs when you call Amazon ECS APIs while running tasks or creating services.
+This category typically occurs when you call Amazon ECS APIs while running tasks or creating services.
 For more information about the throttling involved and the relevant throttle limits, see Request throttling for the Amazon ECS API.

 When your application initiates API requests, for example, by using the Amazon CLI or an Amazon SDK, you can remediate API throttling.
 You can do this by either architecting your application to handle the errors or by implementing an exponential backoff and jitter strategy with retry logic for the API calls.
 For more information, see Timeouts, retries, and backoff with jitter.